Harphies/AI/README.md

 - Computer Vision

-  - Image Recognition
+  - Image classification: The input to the problem is an image and the required output is simply a prediction of the class that Image belong to.
-  - Object Detection
+  - Object Detection: The input to the problem is an Image and the required output are bounding boxes surrounding the detected objects.(identification of many classes in an image)
-  - Advanced Object Segmentation
+  - Advanced Object Segmentation: The input to the problem are images and the required output are pixels grouping that to each class
   - Neural Style Transfer

 - Sequence Modelling